Partitioning of a graph into induced subgraphs not containing prescribed cliques: Introduction

 As a generalization of Brooks' Theorem, Catlin showed that every graph $H$ with $\Delta(H)\geq 3$ without $K_{\Delta(H)+1}$ as a subgraph, has a $\Delta(H)$-coloring such that one of the color classes is a maximum independent set~\cite{Catlin}.
-Also, Catlin and Lai proved an extension of Catlin's result, for the vertex arboricity of $H$ by using $ \frac{\Delta(H)}{2}$ colors ~\cite{Catlin1}.
+Also, for the vertex arboricity of $H$ Catlin and Lai proved a result similar to Catlin's result by using $\lceil \frac{\Delta(H)}{2}\rceil$ colors~\cite{Catlin1}.
 In~\cite{rowshan2020catlin} the authors showed that a Catlin-type result holds for $G$-free coloring.
-More precisely, as an extension of Catlin's result, it was shown that if $G_1,\ldots, G_{k}$ are $k$ connected graphs with minimum degrees $d_1,\ldots,d_k$, respectively, and $\Delta(H)=\sum_{i=1}^k d_i$, then there is a partition of $V(H)$ into $V_1,\ldots, V_k$ so that every $H[V_i]$ is $G_i$-free and except either $k=1$ and $H$ is isomorphic to $G_1$, each $G_i$ is isomorphic to $K_{d_i+1}$ and $H$ is not isomorphic to $K_{\Delta(H)+1}$, or each $G_i$ is isomorphic to $K_{2}$ and $H$ is not an odd cycle.
-Furthurmore, one of $V_i$s can be chosen in a way that $H[V_i]$ is a maximum $G_i$-free subset of $V(H)$.
+Let $G_1,\ldots, G_{k}$ be $k$ connected graphs with minimum degrees $d_1,\ldots,d_k$, respectively, and let $H$ be a graph with $\Delta(H)=\sum_{i=1}^k d_i$.
+Extending Catlin’s result, it was shown that there exists a a partition of $V(H)$ into $V_1,\ldots, V_k$ such that every $H[V_i]$ is $G_i$-free except either \begin{itemize} \item $k=1$ and $H$ is isomorphic to $G_1$, \item each $G_i$ is isomorphic to $K_{d_i+1}$ and $H$ is not isomorphic to $K_{\Delta(H)+1}$, or \item each $G_i$ is isomorphic to $K_{2}$ and $H$ is not an odd cycle. \end{itemize} Furthermore, one of the $V_i$'s can be chosen in a way that $H[V_i]$ is a maximum $G_i$-free subset of $V(H)$.

 One can ask the following natural question which is an analogue of Borodin and Kostochka's conjecture.